open-sauced/maintainer-intro-course/how-to-setup-your-project.md

   !> The name of this folder should be in all caps, or else it will not work on GitHub.

-- Create different YAML files like a `bug.yml` or `feature.yml` file inside the `ISSUE_TEMPLATE` folder.
+- Create a YAML file like a `bug.yml` or `feature.yml` file inside the `ISSUE_TEMPLATE` folder.

 Here is the [bug report template](https://raw.githubusercontent.com/open-sauced/.github/main/.github/ISSUE_TEMPLATE/bug_report.yml) that we use at OpenSauced.
 To learn more about configuring issue templates, please visit the [official documentation](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository) on GitHub.

 ## Pull Request Templates

-Like issue templates, pull request templates allow you to guide your contributors on providing specific and structured information when opening pull requests in your project.
-This template will be in a file called `PULL_REQUEST_TEMPLATE.md`, and it is usually located either in the root directory or the `.github` directory.
+Like issue templates, pull request templates allow you to guide your contributors in providing specific and structured information when opening pull requests in your project.
+This template will be in a file called `PULL_REQUEST_TEMPLATE.md`, which is usually located either in the root directory or the `.github` directory.

 Here are a few things to consider inside your pull request template: